clemenkok/cloudstellation/README.md

 ### ELB, EC2
 ![aalb drawio (1)](https://user-images.githubusercontent.com/68755138/215382199-87206117-324e-43aa-bdd9-74568f9ec8fb.png)

+The objective of this project was to use Terraform to describe a simple Auto-Scaling Group and Application Load Balancer architecture.
+The web servers hosted in EC2 would echo ```hello world``` when a HTTP request is made.

 This infrastructure was written in Terraform.
 I found Terraform to very developer-friendly, with the ease of seeing changes in your infrastructure as well as the ease of removal through ```terraform destroy```.
 I decided to stick to using Terraform from now on when describing infrastructure.
 The only thing was figuring out how to deal with roles and IAM.